NewcastleRSE-Training/intro-to-python/question_sheets/early_english_books_questions.md

 b.
 What is the mean page count for books grouped by publishing location and date?

 ### 4. Conditional selections
 a.View only entries that were published in London.
-If you need to remind yourself of the data, you can print the first few lines to the   screen again.
 b.
 Save the results in a variable called `new_df` (new DataFrame) and view summary information to see how many entries there are for London.
 c.
 Out of the entries in your new DataFrame, now narrow the selection to those that have a page count equal to or over 46 and print the first 3 entries to the screen using the method ```.head(3)```.